-The Stephenson Memorial Library tries to provide materials and resources that meet the interest of the community and support lifelong learning.
-This policy is established by the Stephenson Memorial Library Board of Trustees to inform the public of the principles upon which the library makes decisions regarding the maintenance and use of the collection.
+The Stephenson Memorial Library provides materials and resources that meet the interest of the community and support lifelong learning.
+This policy is established by the Library Board of Trustees to inform the public of the principles upon which the library makes decisions regarding the maintenance and use of the collection.